jeffozozo/CS3005-Robot-Starter/RobotWarz_spec.md

 You will build a text-based robot combat simulator in which robots (programs) will battle it out to see which robot is the winner.
 This assignment will test your wits and your considerable c++ powers.

 **The way the game works:**

 There will be a rectangular shaped arena, sized "width" by "height", (rows and columns) where the robots will be placed, each occupying a single row,col 'cell'.
 The robots are actual c++ programs themselves, loaded as shared libraries.
 The arena will orchestrate the action by calling functions on the robots and determining results.
 It will be turn based.
 On it's turn, each robot will specify a direction for their radar to look (observing the arena) and then, based on the results of the radar scan will have the opportunity to fire a weapon, or to move.
 Robots hit by shots will take damage, and when their health reaches 0, they are out of the game.
 There are also obstacles in the arena, impassable mounds, pits (which trap the robots) and flame throwers which damage the robots severely.
 The last robot still operable is declared the winner.

 **Specifications**

 * The arena is a 2 dimensional array of 'cells.' row 0, col 0 is the upper left corner of the arena, and row n, column m is bottom right.
 * The arena size is configurable.
-Min size is 10 x 10.
 * The robots occupy a single location, a 'cell' - only one robot per cell.
 * Robots inherit from the RobotBase class and must implement the pure virtual functions.
 RobotBase.h and RobotBase.cpp will be provided to you.
 * The robot .cpp files are placed into the same directory as the arena, and when the game loads, the arena will compile the robots into .so (shared objects) using the arena's RobotBase.o
 * The arena will store all the robots in a vector of robots.
 * The 'game loop' loops through each robot in the vector and calls functions on the them to orchestrate the action.
 * The steps that the arena takes when it runs are as follows:
-    1. load a config file that specifies the parameters (arena size, number and type of obstacles, max number of rounds, if you want to watch the game live or not)
+    1. Setup the parameters for the game (see Arena Setup below)
     2. place obstacles in the arena (M - Mound, P - Pit or F - Flamethrower)
     3. load the robots into a vector, assign a text character to represent the robot (like & or @) and place them randomly in the arena.
 When placing a robot, do not place it on an obstacle.
     4. Loop through each robot in the vector: